Jail Diversion Programs

 Driving to the interview with a revoked or suspended driver’s license may cause you to be denied Jail Diversion

 If you have an upcoming court appearance on an OWI 3rd or above and are due to be remanded forthwith to jail with Work Release or Huber privileges, your file will be reviewed once you are sentenced.
 Please complete an application and turn it in 2 weeks prior to sentencing.
 If it’s determined you are an eligible candidate, the Diversion program will contact you once you are in custody to complete an orientation prior to enrollment.
 Please plan on sitting in custody 2-3 days until a decision is made.

 Employment is not a requirement to be eligible for Jail Diversion.
 Inmates who are employed or seek employment while on Jail Diversion will follow all Dane County Sheriff’s Office Huber Law Procedures.

-Unemployed inmates are encouraged to apply for the Dane County Jail Volunteer Program.
-If accepted, participating inmates may be eligible for sentence reduction credit.
+Unemployed inmates are encouraged to participate in the Dane County Jail Volunteer Program.
+Participating inmates may be eligible for sentence reduction credit.